FrancesCoronel/personal-website-v3/site/content/travels.md

 ### Asia

 - I attended the Newport News Japanese Saturday School throughout my middle school years with my last class being Kanji, having already taken classes in Hiragana and Katakana.
-  - While I don’t know Japanese anymore, I still have a great adoration for the culture and language.
+  - While I don't know Japanese anymore, I still have a great adoration for the culture and language.
   - I have also been to Tokyo once.
 - I volunteered as a high schooler in a medical mission taking place in Vietnam for Operation Smile during the summer of 2012.
 - I attended my first international conference in Beijing, China – also through Operation Smile – during the summer of 2011

-> In other words, by being exposed to so many different people over my lifetime, I’m aware now that I’ll probably always want to travel and explore new worlds unknown to me.
+> In other words, by being exposed to so many different people over my lifetime, I'm aware now that I'll probably always want to travel and explore new worlds unknown to me.

 **So until next time, safe travels!** ✈